China Circle: Chinese Economic Area

 The Chinese economic area covered Taiwan, Hong Kong, and China.
 The China Circle represented the Chinese economic area.
 The Chinese economic area shared the same geographical location and characteristics.
 Similarly, the region had a similar economic desire expressed in the china circle.
 As a result, it is easy for the Chinese economic area to work in unity through their circle.
-Chinese economic area was a collection of different countries.
+The Chinese economic area was a collection of different countries.
 However, China was geographically located to facilitate its neighbours' economic activities.
 As a result, China played a crucial role in enabling its economic area to achieve the desired results.
 Before developing the China circle, China and Taiwan did not have a perfect diplomatic relationship.
 The political and other differences tainted the diplomatic engagement between China and Taiwan.
 Still, the countries became part of the Chinese economic area.
 The region shared the same desire when developing the China Circle.
 As a result, China and Taiwan set aside their differences to enable the Chinese economic area to achieve its goals.
 The continuous engagement and introduction of various economic policies enabled Taiwan and China to cease their rivalry.
 Chinese economic area was crucial for the China circle members who had similar economic concerns when uniting.
 The unity was crucial in boosting the circle member states bargaining power.
 China was a prominent nation in the circle.
 Still, the member states prioritized collective interests to avoid inner conflicts and power wrangles.